Photography by Seela Pellinen

 bring awareness of global warming to youths in special.

-The judge panel will decide which one idea will be chosen to be in the final from each country.
-This means in the final there will be 8 teams and 8 amazing and unique ideas to save the world from climate change!
+The judge panel will decide which 2 ideas will be chosen to be in the final from each country.
+This means in the final there will be 16 teams and 16 amazing and unique ideas to save the world from climate change and promote ecologically sustainable development!

 All of the projects will be evaluated on these terms: